ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 Your choice of software is another important consideration for your DYNAMIXEL System.
 Your controller combined with your software defines the capabilities of your project, and how you will interact with your DYNAMIXELs.

-- Check out the [Software Compatibility](/docs/en/parts/controller/controller_compatibility/#software) which software is supportive with your selection.
+- Check out the [Controller Compatibility](/docs/en/parts/controller/controller_compatibility/) which software is supportive with your selection.

 ## [Test & Management](#test--management)